Skip to main content

 November 4, 2024, 3–4 p.m.
 ET/1–2 p.m.
 MT/ 9 –10 a.m.
 Hawaii

-This webinar will explore how climate change is altering aquatic flows in streams and rivers across the country.
-Implications of how the nexus of climate and aquatic flows may impact aquatic ecosystem management will also be discussed.
-Research findings from the 2022–2024 Climate Adaptation Postdoctoral (CAP) Fellows cohort will be shared.
+This webinar explored how climate change is altering aquatic flows in streams and rivers across the country.
+Implications of how the nexus of climate and aquatic flows may impact aquatic ecosystem management were also discussed.
+Presenters also shared findings from the 2022–2024 Climate Adaptation Postdoctoral (CAP) Fellows cohort.

 Presentation and Speakers: